 2FA - Why sending OTP via SMS is vulnerable

-Most organizations today provide two factor authentication (2FA) to their users and customers, to provide them with a more secure mode of accessing their accounts.
+Most organisations today provide two-factor authentication (2FA) to their users and customers, to provide them with a more secure mode of accessing their accounts.
 2FA has indeed helped most users keep their accounts more secure than they were before its inception.
 However, with the introduction of 2FA as a more secure way of authenticating users came other issues that made it vulnerable to certain hacks.

 Where is the vulnerability?